shivammehta25/Neural-HMM/docs/index.md

 ## Summary

-In this paper we show that classic, HMM-based speech synthesis and modern, neural text-to-speech (TTS) can be combined to obtain the best of both worlds.
+We show that classic, HMM-based speech synthesis and modern, neural text-to-speech (TTS) can be combined to obtain the best of both worlds.
+Concretely, our proposal amounts to replacing conventional attention in neural TTS by so-called neural HMMs.
 We call this new approach “neural HMM TTS”.

-The new system we describe:
+To validate our proposal, we describe a modified version of Tacotron 2 that uses neural HMMs instead of attention.
+The resulting system:
 * Is smaller and simpler than Tacotron 2
-* Learns to speak and align faster
+* Learns to speak and align much quicker
 * Does not risk breaking down into gibberish
 * Is fully probabilistic
 * Allows easy control over speaking rate